mosceo/HtDP/part5/README.md

   ```

 * Every function designed according to the old recipe either produces an answer or raises an error.
-  Generative recursion adds an entirely new aspect to computations: non-termination.
+  Generative recursion adds an entirely new aspect to computations: *non-termination*.
   Algorithms may not terminate for some inputs.
 You should present some argument that
   the program will terminate and warn the readers of your code of "bad" input.

 * *Parsing* is so complex and so central to the creation of full-fledged software applications,
   that most undergraduate curricula come with at least one course on parsing.

-* ISL+ treats numbers like 2.9999 as exact rational numbers and computation
+* ISL+ treats numbers like `2.9999` as exact rational numbers and computation
   with them can take a lot of time.
-Use #i2.9999 if needed.
+Use `#i2.9999` if needed.

 * While we have dubbed it generative recursion,
   most computer scientists refer to these functions as *algorithms*.